Aliases for ABCG8 Gene

 GeneCards Summary for ABCG8 Gene

-ABCG8 (ATP-Binding Cassette, Sub-Family G (WHITE), Member 8) is a Protein Coding gene.
-Diseases associated with ABCG8 include gallbladder disease 4 and gallbladder disease.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
+ABCG8 (ATP Binding Cassette Subfamily G Member 8) is a Protein Coding gene.
+Diseases associated with ABCG8 include Sitosterolemia 1 and Sitosterolemia.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
 An important paralog of this gene is ABCG2.

 ABCG5 and ABCG8 form an obligate heterodimer that mediates Mg(2+)- and ATP-dependent sterol transport across the cell membrane.
 Plays an essential role in the selective transport of the dietary cholesterol in and out of the enterocytes and in the selective sterol excretion by the liver into bile (PubMed:11099417, PubMed:11452359, PubMed:27144356, PubMed:15054092).
 Required for normal sterol homeostasis (PubMed:11099417, PubMed:11452359, PubMed:15054092).
 The heterodimer with ABCG5 has ATPase activity (PubMed:16893193, PubMed:20210363, PubMed:27144356).